-How do I get Bluetooth® in my car?
+How do I add Bluetooth® to my car?

-Three ways to add Bluetooth streaming and calling to your vehicle
+Three ways to get Bluetooth streaming and calling in your vehicle

 Bluetooth technology lets two devices communicate wirelessly with each other.
 It's most commonly seen in the form of hands-free ear pieces for cell phones and in wireless speaker systems.

 By integrating this wireless functionality into your car stereo, you can hear callers' voices over your car speakers, see incoming call information on your stereo's display, and possibly stream audio from your device to your stereo.
 Some universal Bluetooth adapters require no interaction with your car stereo.
 Most importantly, you can keep your eyes on the road and hands on the wheel while talking to callers.